 - Be lawfully resident in Switzerland as proven by a residence permit.

-You are unable to get married or form a partnership in Switzerland under the following circumstances:
+You are unable to get married in Switzerland under the following circumstances:

 - If the person you wish to marry is already married or in civil registered partnership.